IHP-GmbH/IHP-Open-PDK/README.md

 Design Kit and related data, which can be used to create manufacturable designs at IHP’s facility.

 As of March 2023, this repository is targeting the SG13G2 process node.
-More advanced technologies/nodes may become available in the future.

 # Current status -- Preview